trivago/gollum/docs/src/gen/producer/benchmark.rst

 **ChannelTimeoutMs** (default: 0, unit: ms)

   This value defines a timeout for each message before the message will discarded.
-  You can set this parameter to "0" for disabling the timeout.
+To disable the timeout, set this parameter to 0.
   By default this parameter is set to "0".